-During your MSc you may elect for a course which involves a consultancy project; this involves working closely with companies or businesses as part of a team to assist with a real-life active project.
+During your MSc you will take a course which involves a consultancy project; this involves working closely with companies or businesses as part of a team to assist with a real-life active project.

 In most cases, the client will ask you to write a report which you will research and develop during the taught component of the course.
-Furthermore, there is likely to be an opportunity to present your findings back to the business.
+You will also develop your presentation and discussion skills as you present your findings back to the business.

-Topics range from broad, strategic issues to more specialised business matters.
+Topics range from broad, strategic issues to more specialised business matters related to environmental sustainability, diversity, and social impact.
 Your group will have to work together to produce clear and practical recommendations while meeting deadlines.

 Throughout the year, the School gives students the opportunity to engage with industry and business professionals in their own environments.